jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-02-18.md

 --------------------------------------------------------------------------------

-Planning 2015/16  *Johan*
+5. Planning 2015/16  *Johan*
 ------------------------------------------------
 *≈ 1 min*

 Agenda Notes:

-* Reporting for 2014-15
+* Reporting for 2014-15 to be adopted at AGM within 6 months of financial year end:
-    * Narative report.
+    * Narative report (chairperson)
-    * Financial reports signed by accounting officer.
+    * Financial report (treasurer)

 Tasks:
+* *Johan* to circulate proposed indicators for 2015-16 to core & contrib.
 * *Johan* to develop a needs analysis on the things that DASA needs from potential partners. (parked pending indicators)